-(3) A form of driver’s licence approved by the Director General is to allow for the inclusion in the licence of a photograph of the face of, and signature of, the holder of the licence.

-[Section 42A inserted by No. 57 of 1988 s.
-5; amended by No. 76 of 1996 s.
-20(3); No. 50 of 1997 s.
-13; No. 39 of 2000 s.
-19.]
+[Section 42D inserted by No. 54 of 2006 s.
+6.]

-42B.
-Additional matters relating to identity
+42E.
+Additional matters to do with identity

-(1) The Director General cannot grant or renew a driver’s licence until the applicant has provided, in support of the application, such evidence as is required by the regulations to establish the identity and residential address in this State of the applicant.
+(1) The Director General cannot grant or renew a driver’s licence until the applicant has provided, in support of the application, any evidence required by the regulations to establish the applicant’s identity and residential address in this State.

 (2) Except as prescribed in the regulations, the Director General cannot grant or renew a driver’s licence unless the applicant has, at the time of the application or before, provided the Director General with —

-(a) a photograph for use on the driver’s licence, taken within 5 years of the application; and
+(a) a photograph taken within 10 years of the application; and

-(b) a signature for use on the driver’s licence, made within 5 years of the application.
+(b) a signature made within 10 years of the application,

+for use on the driver’s licence document.

 (3) The photograph and signature are to be provided in a manner and form approved by the Director General.

-(4) The Director General is to ensure that any photograph or signature provided under this section is destroyed if it, or a copy of it, has not been used on a driver’s licence in the preceding 5 years.
+(4) The Director General is to ensure that any photograph or signature provided under this section is destroyed if it, or a copy of it, has not been used on a driver’s licence document for a driver’s licence granted or renewed in the preceding 10 years.

-(5) A person who, other than for the purposes of this Part, possesses a photograph or signature provided under this section that is not on a driver’s licence commits an offence.
+(5) A person who, other than for the purposes of this Part, possesses a photograph or signature provided under this section that is not on a driver’s licence document commits an offence.

 Penalty: Imprisonment for 2 years.

-(6) A person employed or engaged in connection with any aspect of the production of driver’s licences or otherwise concerned in the administration of this Part, who, otherwise than in the administration of this Part —
+(6) A person employed or engaged in connection with any aspect of the production of driver’s licence documents or otherwise concerned in the administration of this Part, who, otherwise than in the administration of this Part —

-(a) reproduces, by any means, a photograph or signature that appears, or is to appear, in a licence; or
+(a) reproduces, by any means, a photograph or signature that appears, or is to appear, on a driver’s licence document; or

 (b) causes or permits another person to do so,